MistApproach/callm/README.md

 ### Instruction-following and Chat models
-If the model you are loading includes a chat template you can use conversation-style inference via `run_chat()`.
+If the model you are loading includes a chat template, you can use conversation-style inference via `run_chat()`.
 It accepts a slice of tuples in the form: `(MessageRole, String)`.

 ```rust
 use callm::pipelines::PipelineText;